-I have not seen anything that makes me think Mr S would have sought out another SIPP provider if Options had declined the application, or terminated the application, and explained why.
+I have not seen anything that makes me think Mrs S would have sought out another SIPP provider so as to make the Store First investment if Options had declined the application, or terminated the application, and explained why.
 In any event, I think any SIPP provider acting fairly and reasonably should have reached the conclusion it should not deal with JF.
-I do not think it would be fair to say Mr S should not be compensated based on speculation that another SIPP operator might have made the same mistakes as I've found Options did.
+I do not think it would be fair to say Mrs S should not be compensated based on speculation that another SIPP operator might have made the same mistakes as I've found Options did.